 The selling stockholders and other persons participating in the sale or distribution of the shares will be subject to applicable provisions of the Securities Exchange Act of 1934 and the related rules and regulations adopted by the SEC, including Regulation M. This regulation may limit the timing of purchases and sales of any of the shares by the selling stockholders and any other person.
 The anti-manipulation rules under the Securities Exchange Act of 1934 may apply to sales of shares in the market and to the activities of the selling stockholders and their affiliates.
 Furthermore, Regulation M may restrict the ability of any person engaged in the distribution of the shares to engage in market-making activities with respect to the particular shares being distributed for a period of up to five business days before the distribution.
-These restrictions may affect the marketability of the shares and the ability of any person or entity to engage in market-making activities with respect to the shares and the ability of any person or entity to engage in market-making activities with respect to the shares and the ability of any person or entity to engage in market-making activities with respect to the shares.
+These restrictions may affect the marketability of the shares and the ability of any person or entity to engage in market-making activities with respect to the shares.